cassEngine/Inventory-Sales-Management-System/README.md

 1. Open the project ".cbp"  file in **Code::Blocks**
 2. Build and run the project
-3. Make sure "products.txt" exists in the project directory with valid entries (or the system will create one)
+3. Make sure "sales_report_YYYYMMDD" exists in the project directory with valid entries (or the system will create one)

 ---